rackerlabs/support-how-to/content/cloud-servers/using-ntp-to-sync-time.md

 files on each machine.

 Set up any external servers you want to use on the master machine.
-For example, if you want to use the NTP pool servers ([more on that later](#poolservers)) you can set the server values in the master ntp.conf file to:
+For example, if you want to use the NTP pool servers you can set the server values in the master ntp.conf file to:

     server 0.pool.ntp.org iburst